United States in the Korean War: Background

-At the conclusion of World War II the Allied nations began the process of disarmament of Axis controlled regions.
+At the conclusion of World War II, the Allied nations began the process of disarmament of Axis-controlled regions.
 Japan occupied Korea at this time and had been in control since 1910.
-In 1945, the decision was made to have American Marines forces oversee Japanese surrender and disarmament south of the 38th parallel and the Soviet Union would facilitate the change of power to the north.
+In 1945, the decision was made to have American Marine forces oversee Japanese surrender and disarmament south of the 38th parallel and the Soviet Union would facilitate the change of power to the north.
 At the time there was no political motivation and seemed to be a logical and convenient plan of action.
 The original agreement and intent was to create a unified and independent Korea out of the post Japanese occupation era.
 Instead each side of the 38th parallel established its own government under the influence of the occupational country; the United States in South Korea and the Soviet Union in North Korea.
 Both new Korean governments discredited the other and claimed to be the only legitimate political system.
 Tensions between the North and South escalated and each side began to petition foreign powers for resources and support.
 South Korea wanted weapons and supplies from President Truman and the United States government while North Korea sought help from Joseph Stalin and the Soviet Union.
 The United States was still war weary from the disruptive World War II campaign and refused South Korea's request for weapons and troops.
 North Korea convinced the Soviet Union to supply them with the weapons and support they requested.
 This decision coincided with the United States withdrawing the last remaining combat troops from South Korea.
 North Korea saw its opportunity and attacked South Korean forces at the 38th parallel on June 25, 1950 and thus initiating the Korean War.
+Between 1946 and 1960, the United States provided extensive military training to the South Korean army (ROK).
+This changed the armed forces from an inefficient organization to a dominant institution within South Korean society.
+As the military became more efficient, it gained greater influence over national politics and internal security, which in turn relieved American troops.